Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-And while it might seem at first sight that the king only worked two hours a day, that was not the case.
+And while it might seem that the king only worked two hours a day, that was not the case.
 He was always "on" — talking to courtiers, dealing with crises, signing documents (few things escaped his eye).
 The two hours before lunch were merely his "office hours".

-This meal was relatively private.
+Lunch was relatively private.
 Louis is believed to have eaten alone, although some records say he would be joined by nobles, the same ones who watched him do his business earlier that morning.
-Not all historians agree and in some versions, only his brother Philippe would present during this smaller meal.
+Not all historians agree and in some versions, only his brother Philippe would be present during this smaller meal.

 With his belly full and the country now under control, the king would turn to play in the afternoons.

 He loved to hunt until an injury and an anal abcess (which was eventually cured) made riding too painful, and he would take long walks in the gardens of Versailles (stunning, then as now).
 He would often invite someone along, perhaps an architect, or a gardener.
 On rainy days, he would hang out with the ladies.